 Is the end compost safe to handle?

 Absolutely, in the case of the Clivus systems – by the time there is compost ready to be collected, the matter has been effectively decomposed and aged appropriately for any pharmaceuticals or human viruses to have been absorbed and eaten up in the process.
 It is sheer microbial competition which destroys any human pathogens and microbes in composting humanure.
 Viruses cannot exist outside of a human body for more than 48hours anyway.
-The composting process actually condenses colloidal heavy metals (ie from pharmaceutical drugs), meaning that when the soil is spread on the ground, any heavy metal remaining are not only well below toxic levels, but are in a bound state, too heavy for a plant to reabsorb in their tiny feeding roots.
+The composting process actually condenses colloidal heavy metals (ie from pharmaceutical drugs), meaning that when the soil is spread on the ground, any heavy metal remaining is not only well below toxic levels but are in a bound state, too heavy for a plant to reabsorb in their tiny feeding roots.

-Once the humanure compost is in the ground, worms will continue to break it down anyway, further transforming the compost into soil.
+Once the humanure compost is in the ground, worms will continue to break it down anyway, further transforming the compost into the soil.
 In the case of the EcoLet, the humus is safe, certainly as far as human pathogens are concerned, and what comes out after 6-8 weeks in the humus tray looks and smells like compost, but it hasn’t been aged, so it needs to be placed into a compost bin and finished for at least another 6months to a year.

 Can I use worms and /or food scraps?

 We don’t actively recommend worms, because they are a higher life form and need more care.
 The Clivus process is usually too dry for them, and if you are away a lot, the worms will suffer for the lack of feeding.
-However, if you are into worms, you can simply add more water, and keep the compost wetter for them, and ensure feeding, and they are certainly a valid addition, if you know how to keep them.
+However, if you are into worms, you can simply add more water, and keep the compost wetter for them, and ensure the feeding, and they are certainly a valid addition if you know how to keep them.

 Food scraps again, we don’t actively recommend it, mainly because they can attract flying insects like fruit flies and house flies.
 However, people have had success if they can keep a good monitor on the tank, and can remove flies and insects by using pyrethrum based insect repellents (not chemical ones).
 It will certainly require more vigilance and maintenance.